OpenDriveLab/DriveLM/challenge/README.md

 Please refer to [these slides](https://docs.google.com/presentation/d/1bicxoR_L3t05p5xw-qZM0Dj5KdJhjynqLM0Rck0qdcI/edit?usp=sharing) for explaination of each score.

 You can select a submission and click `Update Selected Submissions` on the bottom to update its evaluation status to the private leaderboard.
 Please note that <font color=red>public score and private score are exactly the same</font> in our case.
 So please ignore the descriptions in `My Submissions` tab.

+## FAQ

+### The `New Submission` page shows `Invalid Token` when I click `Submit`, what should I do?

+This means you are no longer logged in to the current competition space, or the space has automatically logged you out due to inactivity (more than a day).

+Please refresh the page, click `Login with Hugging Face` at the bottom of the left panel, and resubmit.

 ### Can I Submit Without Making My Submission Public?